-- We will never suggest that recipients of healing prayer should avoid or postpone surgery.
+- We will always ask candidates of healing prayer if they are currently under a doctor's care.
+If not, we will always urge them to seek out a competent physician. - We will never suggest that those receiving prayer adjust medications, or get off their medications.
+We will always leave these decisions up to the patient and his or her physician.
+Moreover, we will not give advice about things like medication, vitamins or homeopathic procedures. - We will never suggest that recipients of healing prayer should avoid or postpone surgery.
 We will never use "words of knowledge" to inform people that they should not follow a doctor's procedure. - We will never accuse anyone of lack of faith for following sound medical advice.
 We will never make anyone feel that they are at fault because they did not get healed. - → Following Augustine, we firmly believe that faith and reason work together under the hand of a sovereign God. - In the area of prosperity We believe that good financial stewardship often results in people being enriched.
 And we believe that God, in general, has given promises about wise stewardship.
 For instance, in 2 Cor.
-9:6-7 Paul teaches that if we "sow sparingly we shall reap sparingly; if we sow generously we shall reap generously."
+9:6-7 Paul teachers that if we "sow sparingly we shall reap sparingly; if we sow generously we shall reap generously."